dcasbeer/my-academic-website/content/publication/tran-distributed-2019/index.md

   Using Lyapunov theory and linear matrix inequalities, we establish stability and performance guarantees of the sensor network executing the proposed distributed coestimation architecture under local sufficient conditions.
-publication: '*International Journal of Control*'
+publication: '*International Journal of Control* (Published online)'
 url_pdf: https://doi.org/10.1080/00207179.2019.1690693
 doi: 10.1080/00207179.2019.1690693
 ---